Travelling to the UK

 You can find further information about accepted vaccines on the gov.uk website, while the Department for Health & Social Care has put together a page of vaccine- and travel-related FAQs for international students.

 The NHS has also shared some helpful information for university students (pdf, 133kb), including information specific to international students, which can be viewed or downloaded.

-If you are travelling from an amber country and need to quarantine in your student accommodation when you get here, please don’t worry, so long as you are living in BU student accommodation, we will provide you with bedding and a food starter-pack, so that you are able to arrive and settle in for your quarantine period.
-You will also be able to arrive before 14 September, so that you can complete your 10-day isolation period and start your studies on Monday 20 September.
-Your accommodation team will contact you to discuss your specific arrival date.
+If you need to quarantine in your student accommodation when you get here, please don’t worry.
+So long as you are living in BU student accommodation, we will provide you with bedding and a food starter-pack, so that you are able to arrive and settle in for your quarantine period.

 If you are moving into private accommodation, please speak to your provider or landlord for further information about when you can move in.
-You will also need to arrange for food and other essential items to be delivered to you during this 10-day period, if you are travelling from an amber country and need to quarantine in your accommodation on arrival.
+You will also need to arrange for food and other essential items to be delivered to you during this 10-day period, if you need to quarantine in your accommodation on arrival.
 More information about how to do this can be found on our Managing Covid-19 FAQs page.